top of page

 Embodied Carbon Policy

 The Toronto Green Standard (TGS) v4 comes into effect on May 1, 2022.
-As of now, the mandatory tier 1 has no embodied carbon requirements for private buildings, however, the mid-high rise residential and non-residential version's voluntary tier 2 requires the calculation and reporting of the embodied carbon in the building structure and envelope, while voluntary tier 3 level also requires a 20% reduction in embodied carbon against a baseline building.
-The low-rise residential version's voluntary tier 2 requires embodied carbon to be below 250 kgCO2e/m2.
-Note that all the TGS embodied carbon requirements may be updated based on a number of studies currently underway.
+As of now, the mandatory tier 1 has no embodied carbon requirements for private buildings, however, the mid-high rise residential and non-residential version's voluntary tier 2 requires the calculation and reporting of the embodied carbon in the building structure and envelope to meet a carbon intensity of 350 kgCO2e/m2, while voluntary tier 3 level requires a carbon intensity of 250 kgCO2e/m2.

 Certification Systems that Address Embodied Carbon

-LEED v4.1
+LEED v4.1 - New Construction

-CaGBC - ZCB Design v2
+CaGBC - ZCB Design v3

 ILFI Zero Carbon Certification